zoelytiana/malagasy_translate_tutorial/README.md

 # malagasy_translate_tutorial

-This is a simple python tutorial to practice using dictionaries/JSON objects by creating a simple program which translates basic phrases between English and Malagasy.
+This is a simple python tutorial to practice using dictionaries/JSON objects by creating a simple program which translates basic words between English and Malagasy.

 It also contains some warm-up exercises.